donaldlab/OSPREY3/doc/content/contributing/architecture/conf-energy.md

 +++
-title = "Minimizers"
+title = "Conformation Energy"
-weight = 1
+weight = 3
 +++

-# Task 2: Evaluate a conformation using physics
+## Task 2: Evaluate a conformation using physics

-*This document focuses on just the minimization bottlenecks in Osprey.
-You'll want to read [the general overview](optimizing.md) first.*

-## Part 1.
-Theory

 ### Forcefields in more detail